 Excursions are an important part of the semester and enable students to see fascinating parts of France.
 They are integrated into both the history and art history courses.
-Excursions for 2017 include:
+Excursions for 2018 included:

 The homestay, in which students are placed with selected families in and around Dijon, is as important an aspect of the program as the academic courses.
 The homestay is more than a place to sleep and eat; it is here that students will develop their spoken French and learn the most about France.
 It is a portal to French civilization and culture.
 It serves as a resource for class assignments in the first-year student seminar.
 Students take their breakfasts and evening meals in their host families; on weekends, when there are no excursions, students are offered all of their meals in their host families.
 Not all the host families are traditional.
 Some families have children and some do not.
 Some are traditional families and some are single women who want to share their apartments with a Colby student.
 The resident director will try to place each student with the family that best seems to fit his or her profile in the housing form included with the registration packet.

-For the fall semester of 2017, the program will begin with arrival in France on August 31 (departure from the US on August 30) and will end on December 17.
-There will be a weeklong break from October 28- November 5.
+For the fall semester of 2019, the program will begin with arrival in France on August 28 (departure from Colby on August 27) and will end on December 15.
+There will be a weeklong break from October 26- November 3.
 There are also some weekends free for personal travel, but attendance at all classes and group activities is required.
 Parents who wish to visit their sons or daughters should not expect that students would be able to miss classes.
 More details on travel will be given students in the program handbook and on site by the resident director.